My Steam World

 A Pair of Rebuilt Mamod MM2 Minors

-The rebuild of the engine on the left is described on my Restoration Projects Page.
+The rebuild of the engine on the left is described on my Restoration and Upgrades page.
 The engine on the right is a later rebuild using Mamod parts that I have collected.
 I originally used a Mamod MM1 base for this one but that has been changed for the correct MM2 base.
 It's a good steamer too.

 Mamod MM1 Minor